-Tynemouth Food Festival is around a 20-minute drive away from your student accommodation or accessible by bus – the location and promise of delicious local produce should make it worth the trip.
-For just £3.50 per ticket, you can explore the best of Newcastle’s street food scene and a marketplace so you can stock your own kitchen, as well as activities and entertainment set against a truly stunning coastal backdrop.
+If you’re looking for some exceptional grub during Newcastle Freshers Week, check out Tynemouth Food Festival.
+The festival is around a 20-minute drive away from your student accommodation in Newcastle or easily accessible by bus – the location and promise of delicious local produce should make it worth the trip.
+For just £3.50 a ticket, you can explore the best of Newcastle’s street food scene and a marketplace so you can stock your own kitchen, as well as activities and entertainment set against a truly stunning coastal backdrop.
 If you don’t fancy the trip but do fancy some lush food, check out our round up of the best bottomless brunch in Newcastle.

 Plummer House by Prima Vidae is the ultimate choice for those studying at University in Newcastle.
 Ideally located for both Newcastle University and Northumbria University, Plummer House has 251 rooms and includes a variety of room types, including Studios, Linked Studios, En-Suites and Mezzanine Apartments.